vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Understanding nuclear energy requires a longer journey than was needed for hydroelectricity, wind, and solar photovoltaics.
 We first learn about the nucleus and its many configurations, how nuclei transform from one to another through radioactive decay, the role $E = mc^2$ plays, and finally dig into the workings of fission and fusion.

 ## 15.1 The Nucleus
 First, what is a nucleus?
-Every (neutral) atom consists of a positively- charged nucleus surrounded by a cloud of negative electrons (Figure 15.1).
+Every (neutral) atom consists of a positivelycharged nucleus surrounded by a cloud of negative electrons (Figure 15.1).

 [[240]]

 The nucleus is about 100,000 times smaller than the electron cloud,[^1] but contains 99.97% of the atom's mass in a super-dense nugget composed of protons (positive charge) and neutrons (no charge).
-While electro- magnetic forces vehemently resist the close congregation of positively- charged protons, the strong nuclear force overpowers this objection and sticks the protons and neutrons together in a stable existence.
+While electromagnetic forces vehemently resist the close congregation of positivelycharged protons, the strong nuclear force overpowers this objection and sticks the protons and neutrons together in a stable existence.

 [^1]: ... which defines the size of the atom